 Many of you know that I am best known for keeping things dry – I mean REALLY DRY!
 In 2005, during the US Amateur, I was determined to make Merion as hard as possible for the world’s best amateurs.
 One of the ways I did this was by making our greens as close to as brick-hard as possible.

 We did that through double cutting, rolling every single day for weeks and months.
 We Dryjected sand into the greens but never removed a plug for three aerations.

 We installed underground sensors from Advanced Sensor Technologies to track temperature and moisture.
 These little transmitters are awesome, because they give you a benchmark for temperature and more importantly, moisture.

-I still have many areas to perfect, and unfortunately only about 10 years to do so.
-Our budget is high and I would like to get it down, because huge budgets are not going to be a reality in the future.
+I still have many areas to perfect, and unfortunately only have about 10 years to do so.
+Our budget is high and I would like to get it down because huge budgets are not going to be a reality in the future.

 You will be rationed X gallons of water and systems will be built to recapture water and use it over and over and over again.
 Chemicals will be the same; you will be allocated X number of pounds per year according to your geographic location.

 Will I be growing grass then?
 No, but hopefully I will have contributed to a small degree because as I said before, I like to think of myself as a solution and not a result, so I am teaching those under me that if you only water the bare minimum; feed the plant but do not overindulge it, do not spray because it says so on the label but wait instead until you see the problem.